EvitaKnits/Cashflow-Companion/README.md

 'Cashflow Companion' is a command-line-interface (CLI) budgeting app hosted as an app on Heroku, written in Python.

 ## Purpose
-The objective of this app is to provide the user with a means to set up a personalised monthly budget with their own categories, budget amounts and expense entries.
-It will provide a useful report to show the user how their expenditure is tracking over the month, informed by how much of their budget they've spent and how far through the month they are.
+The objective of this app is to provide the user with a means to set up a personalised monthly budget with their own budget names, budget amounts and expense entries.
+It will provide a trio of useful reports including one showing the user how their expenditure is tracking over the month, informed by how much of their budget they've spent and how far through the month they are.

 ## Requirement Gathering and Planning